 The Story of Garbarakshambigai Amman

-The story of Garbarakshambigai Amman dates back to the ages when saints lived and performed penances in forests.
-In a place called Mullai Vanam (Jasmine Garden), two sages Gouthama Muni and Gargeya Muni lived in an ashram.
-They were served by a couple by the name of Nidhruva and Vedikai.
-This couple had no children and were prayed to the sages to guide them and Vedikai had a great urge to become a mother.
-The sages then instructed the couple to perform puja and worship Goddess Parvathi in the form of Garbarakshambigai Amman.
-Their prayers were soon answered and Vedikai soon conceived a child.
+The enchanting story of Garbarakshambigai Amman takes us back to an era when sages resided in secluded forests.
+In a place known as Mullai Vanam, or the Jasmine Garden, two sages named Gouthama Muni and Gargeya Muni lived in an ashram.
+Nidhruva and Vedikai, a couple who served the sages, yearned for a child.
+They sought the guidance of the sages and shared their heartfelt desire to become parents.
+Responding to their pleas, the sages instructed them to perform pujas and worship Goddess Parvathi in the form of Garbarakshambigai Amman.
+Miraculously, their prayers were answered, and Vedikai conceived a child.

-The grace of Amman did not end there.
-She also provided milk to the child Naidhruvan by sending the divine cow Kamadhenu.
-When Kamadhenu came down to provide milk to the child the hooves of the cow that were planted in front of the temple gave rise to a spring of water which formed a tank.
-The tank is called Kshreeakundam and exists even today.
+The grace of Garbarakshambigai Amman did not end there.
+She also arranged for the divine cow Kamadhenu to provide milk for the child Naidhuruvan.
+As Kamadhenu descended to nourish the child, her hooves struck the ground in front of the temple, giving rise to a spring of water, forming a sacred tank known as Kshreeakundam, which exists to this day.

-Since that time in history this Amman has become the Goddess who blesses all women who pray to her for children.
+Since that ancient time, Garbarakshambigai Amman has become the divine embodiment of blessings for all women who pray to her for the gift of motherhood.

 The Beauty of the Goddess:

-For the thousands who throng to Her abode, She is not just an idol, She is their only remaining hope.
-Even a casual visitor cannot fail to be thrilled by the motherly grace and the imposing look of the Goddess here
+For the multitude of devotees who flock to her abode, she is not merely an idol, but their last beacon of hope.
+Even a casual visitor cannot help but be mesmerized by the divine grace and majestic aura exuded by the Goddess in this sacred place.

 Lord Mulaivana Nathar:

-Lord Shiva is mainly worshipped in the form of a Shiva Linga.
-In the Shiva lingam, one can see even today the impression of jasmine creepers which once covered the Shiva lingam.
+Lord Shiva, the supreme deity, is predominantly worshipped in the form of a Shiva Linga.
+Within the Shiva Lingam at this temple, one can still witness the impression left by jasmine creepers that once gracefully adorned it.

-The Lingam of Lord Mullaivana Nathar is made up of ant hill mud.
-Therefore there is no water abhisekam for this Lord.
-Instead, the Lingam is merely smeared with a kind of musk called “Punugu” in Tamil.
+The Lingam of Lord Mullaivana Nathar is composed of ant hill mud, and thus, there is no traditional water abhishekam (ritualistic bathing) performed for this deity.
+Instead, the Lingam is gently anointed with a fragrant musk called “Punugu” in Tamil.

-It is said that worshipping the main deity Lord Mullaivana Nathar (God Shiva) will cure all kinds of skin diseases.
-People who are afflicted with incurable diseases come to this temple, offer “Punuhu Chattam” to the Lord and get themselves relieved of their diseases
+It is believed that worshipping the primary deity, Lord Mullaivana Nathar (Lord Shiva), has the power to cure various skin ailments.
+Individuals suffering from incurable diseases come to this temple, offer “Punuhu Chattam” to the Lord, and find relief from their afflictions.

 The Temple Atmosphere: